-The Coachella Valley Non-Motorized Transportation Plan (adopted by Cathedral City in 2010) includes plans for bikeways, bike parking, bicycle amenities, and bicycle safety education and enforcement in Cathedral City and throughout the Coachella Valley.
-The Non-Motorized Transportation Plan proposes and prioritizes 16 bikeway projects totaling 37 miles of bikeways for Cathedral City.
-The Coachella Valley Link Master Plan identifies plans for CV Link, a transformative 48-mile multi-modal transportation facility that will connect 8 of the 9 cities in Coachella Valley, including Cathedral City.
+The Coachella Valley Non-Motorized Transportation Plan includes plans for bicycle infrastructure in Cathedral City and throughout the Coachella Valley.
+The Coachella Valley Link Master Plan plans for CV Link, an alternative transportation network that will connect 8 of the 9 cities in Coachella Valley including Cathedral City.

-Date Palm Drive Corridor Connector Plan and Downtown Design Guidelines
+Date Palm Corridor Specific Plan and Downtown Specific Plan

-Date Palm Drive Corridor Plan and Downtown Design Guidelines include plans for mixed used and compact development in specific areas of the city to promote sustainable land use and place-making.
+The Date Palm Corridor Specific Plan and the Downtown Specific Plan propose mixed used and compact development in specific areas of the city to promote sustainable land use and place-making.